What is azathioprine?

 - Store this medicine at room temperature.

-- DO NOT store this drug in direct heat or light.
+- Do not store this medicine in direct heat or light.

 - Keep this medicine in the container it came in, tightly sealed.